 Another essential factor to consider when selecting a blog site is blog ownership.

 Having complete control over your blog allows you to do whatever you want with it.
-How to handle it, monetize it, and when to shut it down are all covered.
+How to handle it, monetize it, and shut it down are all covered.

 Who Is the Owner of Your Blogger Blog?

 Blogger is a blogging service offered by Google, the computer behemoth.
 It is entirely free.
-It also has enough functionality to allow you to post your work to the web.
+It also has enough functionality to post your work to the web.

 You do not have ownership of it.